 Feature-based: Price scales based on which features customers use.
 Similar to tiered but more granular.
 Common in API businesses.
 Example: Stripe charges different rates for different payment features.

 Each model creates different financial dynamics.
-Understanding these determines which model fits your business.
+Understanding these determines which model fits your business and how to avoid common cash flow mistakes SaaS startups make.

-Per-user pricing ties revenue directly to how many people use your product.
+Per-user pricing (also known as per seat pricing) ties revenue directly to how many people use your product.
 Add a user, add recurring revenue.
 Remove a user, lose recurring revenue.

 Financial characteristics: